Latest work

 Regular price £10.00 GBPRegular priceSale price £10.00 GBP -

-As a printmaker, I create vibrant limited edition screen prints suitable for any home.
-Featuring natural media mark-making and overprinting, I create prints filled with all sorts of coastal features, as well as nature, wild animals, trees and flowers.
+As a printmaker, I create vibrant, limited-edition screenprints suitable for any home.
+Featuring natural media mark-making and overprinting, I produce prints that celebrate all the things that make me happy, from Cornish harbours to wild animals, trees and flowers.

 Collections